G00364756/52954---Machine_Learning-Statistics-Project/README.md

 <b>Licence</b></br>
 This is the Licence that was selected in the initialising of this repository: GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.

+<b>Experimentation.ipynb</b></br>
+A jupyter notebook soley for experimenting with the neural network to achieve the most optimum model.

 <b>boston.ipynb</b></br>
-Jupyter Notebook containing background, objectives, analysis, results and conclusions in relation to the project
+Jupyter Notebook containing background, objectives, analysis, results and conclusions in relation to the project.

 <b>FOLDER: pics</b></br>
 This is a collection of images that are used in the boston.ipynb jupyter notebook.